sebastienroy/shutter_speed_tester/DevelopmentStories.md

 The first step is to create an empty project :
 [Kicad project](design/Kicad_shutter_speed_tester/shutter_speed_tester.pro)

-Then, the secon step is to create a schema.
+Then, the second step is to create a schema.
-The goal of the schema is different from that drawn with Fritzing : the goal is not to describe the whole circuit, but to focus on the main board of the tool.
+The goal of the schema is different from that one drawn with Fritzing : the goal is not to describe the whole circuit, but to focus on the main board of the tool.
 So some choices have to be made, mainly concerning the interfaces of this board :
 * Internal interfaces
   * I2C LCD